Skip to main content

 Product Description Cloud Databases

-Cloud Databases is a service for deploying and managing high-performance and fault-tolerant clusters of supported databases in the cloud.
+Cloud databases — a service for deploying and managing high-performance and fault-tolerant clusters supported databases in the cloud.

-You can work with cloud databases in dashboard, via API and Terraform.
+You can work with cloud databases in control panels through Cloud Database API or Terraform.

 Supported cloud databases